tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/00-introduction.md

 }
 ```

 This is a [console command](../3-console/02-building-console-commands).
-Console commands can be defined in any class, as long as the `#[ConsoleCommand]` attribute is used on a method.
+Console commands can be defined in any class, as long as the {b`#[Tempest\Console\ConsoleCommand]`} attribute is used on a method.
 Command arguments are defined as the method's arguments, effectively removing the need to learn some specific framework syntax.

-This example also shows how to [register events globally](../2-tempest-in-depth/03-events) using the `#[EventHandler]`.
+This example also shows how to [register events globally](../2-tempest-in-depth/03-events) using the {b`#[Tempest\EventBus\EventHandler]`}.

 ---